Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ```
 This meta tag informs the browser that your website is optimized for mobile devices, prompting it to disable the 300ms delay for a better user experience.
 This approach is preferred as it relies on standard responsive design practices rather than additional scripts, improving your website's performance and compatibility.

-# 6. VDOM and React.md
+# 6. VDOM and React and NextJS.md

 ## Is Virtual DOM (VDOM) fast?